 Okay, so the best electric cars do still command a premium over petrol or diesel equivalents, but the gap is narrowing.
 Factor in the much lower running costs you'll enjoy if you can charge on a a cheap overnight energy tariff at home, and you might actually save quite a considerable chunk of money overall by going electric.

-Cheapest electric cars 2024
+Cheapest electric cars in 2025

 1. Citroen Ami